neuroeddu/Auto-qPCR/README.md

 4. In your local web browser follow the instructions and enter all the user input boxes.

-The origninal version run in command line using a configuration file.
 # Command Line python script instructions

 The initial version of this analysis program using command line can be found in the folder 'auto-q-pcr-command_line'.